Afro-American Symphony: History

 Still composed the Afro-American Symphony over 3 months, during which he had no steady work.
-Sketches for the symphony, including a layout of its four movements, are found in a journal which Still was using to collect material for an opera called Rashana, which he never finished.
+Sketches (1924) for the symphony, including a layout of its four movements, are found in a journal which Still was using to collect material for an opera called Rashana, which he never finished.
 In his journal, Still wrote:

 "I seek in the 'Afro-American Symphony' to portray not the higher type of colored American, but the sons of the soil, who still retain so many of the traits peculiar to their African forebears; who have not responded completely to the transforming effect of progress."Although he had received instruction from (among others) the French modernist composer Edgard Varèse, Still used a traditional tonal idiom in the Afro-American Symphony, infused with blues-inspired melodic lines and harmonic colorings.

 Movements

 I. Moderato assai

 The first movement, moderato assai (very moderate), contains a typical twelve-bar blues progression.
 Still titled this movement 'Longing' in his notebook.

-This opening theme expands into the first of two main themes of the movement, and it returns various times throughout the first, second, and third movements.
+This opening theme (which Gershwin's "Summertime' resembles) (how?) expands into the first of two main themes of the movement, and it returns various times throughout the first, second, and third movements.
 This theme – theme 1 – shown below, is first played by the trumpet and uses classic blues harmonies and melodic progressions.

 Theme 1 repeats at measure 19, this time played by the clarinet, and the flutes interrupt each small phrase within the theme with their own counter-melody that contrasts with the theme in its straight (not swung) rhythms.
 Still then takes small motifs of theme 1 and develops them, transitioning into theme 2, in G major, played by the oboe, starting at measure 45.
 Theme 2 continues to develop, and its melody returns with the cello section.
 The ending motifs of theme 2 expand into a loud exciting march-like development section with the snare drum that contrasts with both themes in that it is very rhythmical.
 This section leads right back to theme 2, but this time in a minor key.
 The minor key gives this section a much more longing and lamenting feeling.
 The lamenting mood does not last very long, as theme 1 returns shortly after, ending the movement.

 Each movement is accompanied by excerpts from four poems by Paul Laurence Dunbar, who used Negro dialect in these.
 The quotations are used as epigraphs for each movement and illustrate Still's intentions in composing the symphony.
 The epigraph for Movement 1 is from Dunbar's "Twell de Night Is Pas'":